tingiskhan/pylurch/README.md

 # ml-server
-Lightweight Flask application for serving ML models.
+Lightweight Falcon application for serving ML models.

 ## Background
 There's a lot of good resources for learning about how to structure an API for serving ML algorithms.
 [Medium](https://medium.com/) provides a plethora of different blogs around the subject, but a lot of them are for very specific use cases in order to get something up and running fast.